 Finally, Facebook compiles all these signals and predictions to estimate how relevant a post, story, video, ad, or search result is to an individual user.
 The algorithm ranks content based on this score.

-“The new Facebook algorithm’s goal is to ensure everyone sees posts from the people they find valuable,” explains Simon Bacher, CEO and co-founder of Ling App.
+“The Facebook algorithm’s goal is to ensure everyone sees posts from the people they find valuable,” says Simon Bacher, CEO and Co-founder of Ling App.

-“The platform gives a relevance score, wherein a high content score means a higher feed placement.
-Our Ling social media content strategy has changed because of this recent algorithm update.”
+“The platform gives a relevance score, wherein a high content score means a higher feed placement.”

 How Facebook ranks content across surfaces